Indoor Scuba Diving Pools – Dive the Deepest and Largest Pools

 Indoor scuba lessons are probably not as expensive as building your own dive pool, but they’re not cheap either.
 You can find some dive courses, which start at around USD 200, but you’ll need to add the cost of rented equipment to this as well.

-If you want to attain proper diving certification, even if it’s basic open-water certification, the fee starts from around USD600 and more.
+If you want to attain proper diving certification, even if it’s basic open-water certification, the fee starts from around USD 600 and more.
 This will generally include the cost of any dive tanks being used, but the rest of the equipment is an additional expense.
+In many scuba diving pools, you can get certified for PADI or SSI certifications.

 Can You Build Your Own Indoor Scuba Diving Pool?